godotengine/godot-docs/classes/class_array.rst

 - void **remove** **(** :ref:`int<class_int>` position **)**

 Removes an element from the array by index.
 If the index does not exist in the array, nothing happens.
+To remove an element by searching for its value, use :ref:`erase<class_Array_method_erase>` instead.

+**Note:** This method acts in-place and doesn't return a value.

+**Note:** On large arrays, this method will be slower if the removed element is close to the beginning of the array (index 0).
+This is because all elements placed after the removed element have to be reindexed.

 ----